vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 E. I. XXIV p.
 52 (under Vākāṭaka Emperor Pravarasena II) EFATHA---Private Secretary.
 The word occurs in the Pallava

-Sivaskandavarman's grant (E. I. vol. I p.
+Śivaskandavarman's grant (E. I. vol. I p.
 2 at p.7), in the Vilavatti grant of Pallava Simhavarman (E. I. XXII p.
 296

 at p.
 298), in a Kadamba plate (E. I. VI p.
 13).
 GEAR-A prince.
-Occurs in the grant of Sivaskandavarman
+Occurs in the grant of Śivaskandavarman

 (E. I. vol. I p.
 2 at p.
 5).
 TIFTET-( modern Raval or Rāu!).
 Vide E. I. XX Appendix